Mathematics (MATH)

 Department: College of Arts and Sciences

-Review of simple linear regression analysis, theory of least squares, multiple regression models in matrix terms, multivariate analysis, and theory of the general linear model.
+Regression Analysis is considered the bedrock of statistical techniques for modeling and analyzing data.
+This course provides a rigorous discussion of simple linear regression analysis, theory of least squares, multiple regression models in matrix terms, multivariate analysis, theory of the general linear model, and nonlinear regression.

 Restriction(s):